crux-eval/eval-arena/README.md

 ### Difficulty levels and hard problems
 In the `by examples` section, we provide a list of examples that are solved by 0 model and solved by only 1 model ([example](https://crux-eval.github.io/eval-arena/ex_humaneval+.html#nosolve)).
 These are useful for understanding the ability of leading models as well as the quality of the datasets.
 Whether a benchmark is truly saturated depends on if the remaining examples still contain signal and not just on the raw accuracy.
 We also provide histograms of accuracies and minimum Elo required to solve examples.
 On this metric, [LiveCodeBench](https://crux-eval.github.io/eval-arena/ex_lcb_codegen.html#hist) stands out for having a lot of hard examples and a fairly even distribution of difficulties (maybe since it was constructed with a mixture of difficulties).

-For problem requiring a long answer where guessing correctly is unlikely, answering even 1 problem might be significant and interesting.
-For example, the problem can ask for the proof of an important open problem and the test checks the proof.
-If a model (or someone) solves such a hard problem then we should not object to the sample size of 1.
-This does not need to be considered yet, since all pairs of models have enough noisy inconsistencies: if model A beats B on 2 hard examples, but then B beats A on 10 easy examples, then there is no reason to draw confident conclusions.
-Furthermore, problems solvable by current models or where reference solutions can be found is probably not that impressive.

 ### Improving evaluation
 Since it is difficult to collect more high quality evaluations, using more evaluation benchmarks is a good way to improve confidence.
 Even when individual benchmarks yield low significance, consistent improvements across benchmarks can be significant.

 For test based benchmarks, a solution passing a weak test is still different from a solution failing it, thus running indepedent tests may also help yield more information per example instead of focusing on complete correctness.
 This is similar to the tech interview approach, where often only 1 or 2 questions are asked but you may get more information than just correct vs. incorrect.

 It may also be possible to model individual problems better, such as the probability of each outcome or the difficulty level using [item response model](https://eacl2024irt.github.io/).
-However our initial attempts did not improve stability or significance levels, maybe because most examples give very noisy signals and do not fit such models very well.
+However our initial attempts did not improve stability or significance levels, maybe because most examples give [very noisy](https://crux-eval.github.io/eval-arena/ex_v_model_humaneval+.html) signals, where most rather than a few examples are noisy, and they are not all errors.

 ## Usage